CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-solr-blueprint.md

   Identify the server targeted for Apache Solr installation.
 Operating sustem must be linux.

-  See the [Creating a new enterprise cloud server](../../servers/creating-a-new-enterprise-cloud-server/) KB for more information on completing this step.
+  See the [Creating a new enterprise cloud server](../Servers/creating-a-new-enterprise-cloud-server.md) KB for more information on completing this step.

 2. ** Select to Execute the Package on a Server Group**

   Packages can be executed on one more more servers in a group.
-Search for the public script package named **Install Apache Solr on linux_TITLE**.
+Search for the public script package named **Install Apache Solr on Linux**.

-  See the [using group tasks to install scripts on groups](../../servers/using-group-tasks-to-install-software-and-run-scripts-on-groups/) KB for more information on how to complete the next few steps.
+  See the [using group tasks to install scripts on groups](../Servers/using-group-tasks-to-install-software-and-run-scripts-on-groups.md) KB for more information on how to complete the next few steps.

 3. **Set Parameters**

   Set the following parameters:

   * **Apache server SSL port** - default 443
+  * **Apache Solr stop port** -  Apache Solr Server port default 8079
   * **Apache server port** - default 80
   * **Apache Solr port** -  Apache Solr Server port default 8983
-  * **Apache Solr stop port** -  Apache Solr Server port default 8079

 4. **Deploy the Blueprint**